Continue Painting with Vision Loss

 Organizational Hints and Adaptations for Painting

-And finally, here are several everyday hints to help you organize your painting area and create adaptations for your art and painting projects:
+Here are some everyday hints to help you organize your painting area and create adaptations for your art and painting projects:

-- If you have low vision, invest in a good task light that you can direct on to your work.
-A flexible swing-arm task light with low wattage, low heat, and located 8-12 inches from the work area often works best.
+- If you have low vision, a flexible-arm task lamp can direct light on to your work area.
 Some lamps also have built-in magnifiers.

 - Make good use of natural light and position your easel or drawing board so that the sun is behind you and shines over your shoulder and on to your work.